 The crowd seemed pretty into it.
 The people on stage wouldn't even have to make a joke, they could literally just say "vagina" in a Shakespearian voice, and people would fucking lose it.
 Americans are weird.

 There was a big food area, too.
 I took the opportunity to try some traditional 15th Century food: brightly coloured chemicals that have been moulded into the shape of a potato, cheese and tomato dish.

 As I was tucking into my meal, suddenly a parade for "Queen Elizabeth" appeared out of nowhere.

 This is Queen Elizabeth.
 I followed her route for a little bit, and heard FOUR separate people make jokes about how they'd rather she was leading the country than Obama.
 Americans are weird: pt 2.

 Um.
 I don't think they had these in the olden days, lady.
-Or maybe it's that they didn't have handbags and now every woman alive is hiding their pink, furry sex-cuffs and knife collection with their iPhones and makeup?
+Or maybe it's that they didn't have handbags, and now every woman alive today is hiding their pink, furry sex-cuffs and collection of knives away with their iPhones and makeup?

 And finally, there was a market.
 Where you could pick up some traditional, old-worlde stripper clothes.